 App Rejected for Guideline 4.3(b) — Design Spam (2026)

 Apple's 4.3(b) hits template farms, re-skins, and thin AI-wrappers.
-Either differentiate substantively or build an evidence-backed appeal — rewrites rarely reverse.
+Either differentiate substantively or build an evidence-backed appeal — rewrites rarely reverse it.

-The Resolution Center message starts with “We noticed that your app provides a similar user experience as other apps already available on the App Store” and ends with a citation of Guideline 4.3(b).
-Apple may or may not name the apps it compared against — usually it doesn’t, leaving you guessing whether they meant your other apps, a competitor template, or some apparently-similar product in a different category.
+The Resolution Center message typically opens with a line like “We noticed that your app provides a similar user experience as other apps already available on the App Store” (other common variants say “provides the same feature set as other apps” or “it simply varies in content or language, which is considered a form of spam”) and ends with a citation of Guideline 4.3.
+Apple may or may not name the apps it compared against — usually it does not, leaving you guessing whether they meant your other apps, a competitor template, or some apparently-similar product in a different category.
+The message often adds that “the next submission of this app may require a longer review time, and this app will not be eligible for an expedited review until this issue is resolved,” so each retry gets slower.

-4.3(b) was rewritten in 2022 to specifically target template farms and re-skins, but in 2026 it’s also being applied to thin AI-wrapper apps (chatbots over the same OpenAI endpoint, image-gen apps with identical UI flows).
-The fix is either substantive differentiation or a well-evidenced appeal — Apple essentially never reverses a 4.3(b) on a thin rewrite.
+As of June 2026, 4.3(b) is also routinely applied to thin AI-wrapper apps (chatbots over the same provider endpoint, image-gen apps with identical UI flows).
+The fix is either substantive differentiation or a well-evidenced appeal.
+Apple essentially never reverses a 4.3(b) on a thin rewrite, and repeated low-effort submissions in the named categories can escalate to removal from the Apple Developer Program — so do not brute-force resubmit.

 1. Same developer account, multiple similar apps

-You have 5 apps on the same Team ID, all built from the same Xcode template, with different splash colors.
+You have several apps on the same Team ID, all built from the same Xcode template, differing only by splash color.
 Apple’s internal tooling clusters them automatically.
+This is usually 4.3(a) (multiple Bundle IDs of the same app), not 4.3(b).

 How to spot it: App Store Connect → Apps list under your team.
 If 3+ entries share the same primary category, similar 4-word subtitles, and similar screenshot layouts, you’re in the cluster.